 EchoStar XXIII is a commercial communications satellite which is the payload that will be housed in the Falcon 9 rocket.
 It will be placed in a high orbit above the Earth to provide broadcast services to Brazil.

 EchoStar XXIII is a 12,500-pound satellite known to deliver television programming to Brazil, located around 22,300 miles above the equator at 45 degrees West Longitude.
 These two factors further point to the fact that the Falcon 9 will require a lot of fuel for the launch of the satellite.

 This is perhaps why the rocket will not make a landing after deploying the satellite, as scientists claim that there will not be enough fuel left for the return journey.

 The EchoStar XXIII is a Ku-band broadcast satellite service (BSS), containing four main reflectors and several sub reflectors, supporting the various other mission profiles.

-It is known that the initial launch of the satellite will be at 45 degree west, and the End of Life (EOL) power of the EchoStar XXIII will be 20 kilowatts.
+The initial launch of the satellite will be at 45 degrees west, and the End of Life (EOL) power of the EchoStar XXIII will be 20 kilowatts.

 With its headquarters located in Englewood, Colorado, EchoStar handles the world's fourth largest commercial geosynchronous fleet with 25 satellites.
 The EchoStar XXIII launch will be one of the last expandable launches from SpaceX.